eescottie/opensrc_tools_pdk/README.md

 Simply follow the steps in [here](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview), which enables you to run the Ubuntu Desktop using the VirtualBox.
 During the setup of VirtualBox, please pay attention to the following two items:
 1. Make sure you record down your user password.
 We need it later during the tools and the PDK installation.
-2. At the step of "Create Virtual Hard Disk", make sure you allocate around 30GB space as after installation 20GB is used up by the OS, tools, and PDK.
+2. At the step of "Create Virtual Hard Disk", make sure you allocate around 30GB space as after installation around 20GB is used up by the OS, tools, and PDK.
 Once you can successfully run the Ubuntu OS using VirtualBox, we can now install the tools and the PDK.

 ## Installation of Open-Source Tools and Open-Source PDK